siwel20/daily-planner/README.md

 Furture updates will include the following:
 * Improvement to overall look.
 * Ways to schedule multiple days, weeks, months etc...
-* Fix localStorage bugs so it is working correctly.